Have you thought about how long it actually takes to walk a mile?

 How Fast Can You Walk a Mile?

-The world record for the fastest mile walked is a ridiculous 5 minutes and 31 seconds, set by British Olympian Tom Bosworth.
+Did you know the fastest mile ever walked is an incredible 5 minutes and 31 seconds?
+It’s held by British Olympian Tom Bosworth.
 That’s faster than most people can run a mile!
 While most of us won’t be hitting that pace, it just shows what’s possible with dedicated training.

 If you want to improve your speed, I recommend using a smartwatch or app to track your pace in real-time so you can push yourself to walk faster over time.